Product Care

 Wood

+Timber is a natural material that reacts to its surrounding environment.
+To preserve its integrity, we recommend keeping it away from liquids, direct heat, extreme temperature changes, and high humidity.
 Clean wooden surfaces with a soft cloth, either dry or dampened with warm water.
 Always follow the grain of the wood.
 For deeper cleaning, use a wood-specific cleaner.
 Do not use harsh or abrasive products that may damage the wood's surface.

 Fabric